-This post was updated on Nov 29, 2022
+This post was updated on Sep 2, 2023

-What Is The Meaning Of Passion?
+What Is Passion?

-- Something you value
+- Something you value and prioritize

 - Something you’re dedicated to